MarcJefferson/MarcJefferson/README.md

 # Portfolio
-Resume
+Resume:

-This a short description of my work
+This a short description of my work and experience